-Searching for a job in itself is a very taxing endeavor.
+Searching for a job in itself is a very taxing endeavour.
 Even more so if you’ve not heard from the companies you applied for.
 Considering the amount of things you have to do (not to mention the paperwork you have to work on), it can get very disappointing to not get any word from the company you sent your application to, or worse, hear that someone else has got the job you wanted when you make a follow up.

 While it can get very tiring and exhausting, before you give up and throw in the towel, here are 5 things you need to remember when playing the job search game.